 Gallery of Statues and the Hall of Busts

-On a visit to the Vatican Museums, you can add on a few rooms that are closed to the general public.
+On a visit to the Vatican Museums, you can add on a few rooms that are closed to the general public (sometimes called the “secret rooms” of the Vatican).
 The Cabinet of Masks has mosaics from Emperor Hadrian’s Villa, statues of Aphrodite and Nymph, and the Dung Chair.

 Cabinet of Masks Vatican